tibs/markup-history/notes-per-slide.rst

 "o" is not allowed as a list delimiter, as it is too ambiguous.

-NB: no underlining.
+NB: no way to specify underlined text, which is a Good Thing.

 Consciously designed to allow doing certain things but not others - basically, if a document is too complex for reStructuredText, use something like Docbook.

 Sphinx was first introduced as a means of using reStructuredText to write the Python documenation, instead of |LaTeX|.

-Maybe mention that < and > are not special.

 .. raw:: latex